-James Dinneen’s career spans over 42 years in the public sector which includes 16 plus years as a City or County Manager.
+James Dinneen’s career spans over 43 years in the public sector which includes 23 plus years as a City or County Manager, the last 12 years managing in Florida.
 In addition, he has over 26 years in executive leadership roles in Public Works, Solid Waste, Transportation, Budgeting, and Planning.

 In 2002, Mr. Dinneen was recruited back to the City of Dayton, Ohio as its City Manager to streamline the organization and prevent a looming fiscal crisis.
 During this time he did the following: brought Dayton’s budget under control by aggressive actions that erased a year end deficit of $12 million by eliminating 345 positions, reducing overtime and restricted future hiring.
 Developed 5 housing and urban redevelopment initiatives defining a new strategy around community anchors, introduced a new Community Oriented Policing Enforcement Program (COPE), exercised leadership in collaboration with regional partners in implementing County-wide dispatching, combining SWAT teams, and emergency management services.

 Over the course of his long career, Mr. Dinneen has developed in-depth professional expertise in the following skill areas: Community Engagement, Personnel Management, Budgetary/Fiscal Management, Labor Relations/Negotiations, Reorganizations, DEI initiatives, Economic Development, Construction/Capital Project Management, and Strategic Planning.

 - 1972 Bachelor of Arts in Anthropology, University of Dayton, Dayton, OH